Corbin ends 10-game skid, pitches Nationals past Marlins 7-2 - WHIZ News

 Corbin (1-3), who opened the season on the COVID-19 injured list, began the afternoon with a 10.47 ERA in four starts.
 He limited the Marlins to two runs and four hits, striking out four and walking four.

+“Hitters struggle.
+So do pitchers,” manager Dave Martinez said.
+“They get in this little funk, and they’ve got to work some things out.
+You saw today that Patrick came out there and was really good.”

-Corbin posted his first win since last August.
-A two-time All-Star with Arizona, the 31-year-old lefty signed a $140 million, six-year deal with the Nationals before the 2019 season and was a key member of their staff as they went on to win the World Series.
+The 31-year-old Corbin posted his first win since last August.
+A two-time All-Star with Arizona, he signed a $140 million, six-year deal with the Nationals before the 2019 season and was a key member of their staff as they went on to win the World Series.

+“The way I was pushing off before I just thought wasn’t the most ideal way.
+Kind of standing up tall is what I thought,” Corbin said.

+“That was just one thing I was really focusing on leading up to this start and trying to get back to what I was doing in 2019,” he said.

 The Nationals helped Corbin by turning three double plays, and he exited with an 8.10 ERA.